.nyc: Background

 On October 17, 2008, Brewer held a public hearing in support of her bill.
 Witnesses included Lowenhaupt, Antony Van Couvering of Names@Work, and Paul Garrin.
 Van Couvering proposed that .nyc be run by his company as a purely commercial enterprise, with a portion of the revenue dedicated to benefiting the community.
 He testified that he was willing to work with Lowenhaupt on community interests.
 The bill itself would eventually be shelved at the end of 2009.

 In her February 12, 2009 State of the City address City Council Speaker Christine Quinn proposed the .nyc TLD as a public-private partnership. names@work, now under the name DotNYC, opened a new dedicated website which reported on Quinn's speech.
-"The crowd, made up of elected politicians and dignitaries, literally chanted “Dot N – Y – C” at the end of her description of it."
+"The crowd, made up of elected politicians and dignitaries, literally chanted "Dot N – Y – C" at the end of her description of it".
 Further press reports were confidently quoted by DotNYC.
 These included details that they expected to pay the city a third of all revenue, $3 million per year initially, rising to $10 million a year.
 In June 2009, DotNYC released a testimonial video of former Mayor Ed Koch saying "DotNYC is the best real estate opportunity since the Dutch bought Manhattan".

 Wheels had been put in motion and, on April 15, 2009, the New York City Department of Information Technology and Telecommunications (DoITT) issued a Request for Information (RFI).
 Connecting.nyc published its response, which called for many names (second level domains) to be reserved for community use.
 On October 5, 2009 a Request for Proposals (RFP) was issued by the City of New York seeking "services to obtain, manage, administer, maintain and market the geographic Top Domain name .nyc."
 Notably, conditions included that proposals include a system of ensuring nexus with the city, and also a preliminary list of reserved names including all city precincts, schools, districts, and neighborhoods.

 Creation of .nyc

 In March 2012, name.space reported it had filed for trademark protection on a number of its TLDs, including .nyc.

 In April 2012 the city announced that NeuStar, Inc., a Virginia-based firm, had been selected from the RFP submissions and on June 12, 2012 the City of New York submitted an application to ICANN for the .nyc TLD.
 Neustar paid the $185,000 application fee.

 In May 2012 Garrin wrote to local dignitaries protesting the Neustar contract, and asserting name.space's rights to the .nyc TLD.

 The application on behalf of the city passed initial evaluation at ICANN on May 24, 2013.

 ICANN delegated .nyc to the DNS root zone on March 20, 2014.

-In 2015 Connecting.nyc was granted special consultative status to the United Nations Economic and Social Council (ECOSOC).